Is the Liver Cancer Curable? The Latest Treatments

 Pros: Surgery offers a high chance of curing liver cancer, especially when performed at an early stage.
 Liver transplants, in particular, address not only the cancer but also improve overall liver health, reducing the likelihood of recurrence.

-Cons: Not everyone is eligible for liver surgery.
+Cons: Not everyone is eligible for liver surgery due to the cancer’s stage or their overall health.
 For liver transplants, there can be long waiting times for a suitable donor, and the procedure itself requires the patient to be in good overall health.
-There’s also a risk of complications, as well as the potential for cancer recurrence even after surgery.
+Researchers are continually working on ways to expand eligibility and improve donor matching, but challenges remain.

-Final Verdict: Surgery is considered one of the most promising options for curing liver cancer, particularly for early-stage patients.
-However, due to eligibility requirements and the need for early detection, it’s not a viable option for everyone.
+Final Verdict: Surgery, particularly surgical resection or liver transplant in early stages, is consistently regarded as one of the most promising options for achieving a cure for liver cancer.
+However, due to strict eligibility and the crucial need for early detection, it’s not a viable path for every patient.

 Ablation Therapy: A Minimally Invasive Approach